ShafiqHussain06032006/Shafiq-demo/README.md

 # Shafiq-demo
-This is my first respose
+This is my first repository.
+Author->Shafiq Hussain